Member Bios

 Mark Bamberger

-big pharma and biotech.
+I am a semi-retired pharmaceutical scientist, currently living in central Connecticut, with 30+ years of experience in the areas of drug discovery and development with big pharma and biotech.
 I have always liked photography but became more enthusiastic after I stopped working full-time, recently joining a local photography club.
 I currently use a Canon full frame system, and love to shoot wildlife (primarily birds) and close-up and macro of flowers and plants.
-I also enjoy photographing the form and detailed patterns in leaves and flowers, including those which may no longer be in their 'optimal condition’.
+I also enjoy photographing the detailed patterns in leaves and flowers, including those which may no longer be in their 'optimal condition’.
 I also shoot portraits and landscapes, but not very well at present.
 I primarily use Lightroom, Photoshop, and various plugins for focus bracketing/stacking and editing.
-I am looking forward to participating in the Group.